CloudVPS/heat-templates/readme.md

 # heat-templates
 The heat-templates repository contains various examples of heat templates that will work with the CloudVPS OpenStack cloud.

-All heat templates here are examples, and must be treated as such.
+All heat templates here are **examples**, and must be treated as such.
-There will be default values defined in order to make all templates work out-of-the box, that are not usable for production purposes.
+There will be **default values defined** in order to make all templates work out-of-the box, that are **not usable for production** purposes without customisation.

 ## separate_examples
+**Default_networking.yml**: Create a basic internal network, router and a allow-all securitygroup.

+---
-webservers.yml: Add servers to existing network and install apache2
+**webservers.yml**: Add servers to existing network and install apache2

+---
+**LBaaS.yml**: Create a LBaaS Loadbalancer for existing servers in a internal network.

+*WIP: Needs to have ports attached to the LB for the security group to work*

+*WIP: %index% does not work, use LBaaS_2servers.yml instead.*

+---
+**LBaaS_2servers.yml**: Create a LBaaS Loadbalancer for existing servers in a internal network.

+*WIP: Needs to have ports attached to the LB for the security group to work*

+---
+**VRRP_2servers.yml**: Create 2 instances with a additional port for VRRP in a existing internal network.

+Use as: ```openstack stack create -t VRRP_2instances.yml stackname```

 ## LBaaS_with_env_file
 Examples to create LBaaS with a environment file.